-Press ▼ to highlight Saturation and adjust its values to your preference by pressing ◀/ Every adjustment made will reflect to the image immediately.
+5 Press \vee to highlight Saturation and adjust its values to your preference by pressing </

+>.
+Every adjustment made will reflect to the image immediately.

-For example, if you select Red and set its value at 0, only the saturation of pure red will be affected.
+For example, if you select Red and set its

-- Saturation is the amount of that color in a video picture.
-Lower settings produce less saturated colors; a setting of "0" removes that color from the image entirely.
-If the saturation is too high, that color will be overpowering and unrealistic. - 6.
-Press ▼ to highlight Gain and adjust its values to your preference by pressing ◀ /▶.
+- 6. Press ∨ to highlight Gain and adjust its values to your preference by pressing .
 The contrast level of the primary color you select will be affected.
 Every adjustment made will reflect to the image immediately. - 7.
 Repeat steps 3 to 6 for other color adjustments. - 8.
-Make sure you have made all of the desired adjustments. - Press MENU/EXIT on the projector or Exit on the remote control to exit and save the settings.
+Make sure you have made all of the desired adjustments. - 9 Press MENU/EXIT on the projector or Exit on the remote control to exit and save the settings.